Schema Therapy for Children and Adolescents (ST-CA)

 CPD – 56 hours of active CPD

 Who is this workshop for?
-This workshop is suitable for a range of professionals who practice psychotherapy, including psychiatrists, psychologists, social workers, occupational therapists, nurse therapists, and anyone working in mental health.
-It is especially targeted at clinicians working in the NHS, those working with complex trauma and ‘personality disorders’, and those who are working within a time-limited model.
+This workshop is suitable for a range of professionals who practice psychotherapy, including psychiatrists, psychologists, social workers, and other professions with psychotherapy training.

 In total, there are 4 workshop units (WS 1-4) within the “Children’s Curriculum”, first the schema therapeutic conceptual model (schemas, modes, coping strategies), the underlying theory (central importance core needs in the context of developmental tasks), possible diagnostic methods (eg, projective methods) and development of a schema-based therapeutic mindset (eg, concept of “limited reparenting” and “empathic confrontation”) that will enhance working with the specific temperament and personality factors of childhood and adolescence.
 Practitioners are taught to interweave schema-based therapeutic strategies that have proven successful with evidence-based strategies from cognitive behavioural therapy for childhood and adolescence.
 Another focus is laid on the teaching of advanced and deepening work with parents in the form of “Schema Coaching for Parents”.
 This includes schema or mode specific transactional processes between child and parent, and shed a light on the mutual reinforcement processes of child’s und parent’s maladaptive schemas and modes.